-Metro Bank's current account is free to use for purchases and cash withdrawals in 33 European countries.
-However, if you go any further afield you'll pay transaction fees of 2.5% on any debit card purchases, and 2.5% (plus a £1.50 fee) for any cash withdrawals.
+Metro Bank's current account is free to use for purchases and cash withdrawals in 34 European countries.
+However, if you go any further afield you'll pay transaction fees of 2.75%.

-You have to sign up for an account in branch, which are mainly located in London and the South East.
+You can open your account online or in branch, which are mainly located in London and the South East.